 Making an FOI request

-If you want to apply to access ESB documents that are not publicly available, or amend records relating to personal affairs considered incomplete, incorrect, out-of-date or misleading, this must be done under the relevant Freedom of Information Act.
+If you want to apply to access ESB documents that are not publicly available, or amend records relating to personal affairs considered incomplete, incorrect, out-of-date or misleading, this must be done under the relevant FOI Act.

-Requests relating to early childhood education and care services should be made under the Commonwealth Freedom of Information Act.
+Requests relating to early childhood education and care services should be made under the Commonwealth FOI Act.
 This includes documents relating to:

 - family day care